Space marine: History

 As a gaming concept, space marines play a major role in the Warhammer 40,000 miniatures wargame universe, in which they are genetically altered super-soldiers and the most powerful fighting forces available to the Imperium of Man.
 In computer games, playing a space marine in action games was popularized by id Software's Doom series, first published in 1993.
 It is a convenient game back-story as it excuses the presence of the character on a hostile alien world with little support and heavy weaponry.
 Some critics have suggested it has been overused to the point of being an action game cliché.

 In December 2012, online retailer Amazon.com removed the e-book Spots the Space Marine by M.C.A.
 Hogarth at the request of games company Games Workshop.
 They claimed the use of the phrase "space marine" infringed on their trademark of the term for their game Warhammer 40,000.
 In February 2013, the row received widespread publicity, with authors such as Cory Doctorow, Charles Stross and John Scalzi supporting Hogarth, and Amazon.com then restored the e-book for sale.

 Non-fiction aspects

 The United States Air Force's Project Hot Eagle considers the use of spacecraft to deliver Marines to a target on the ground.
-Editors of the Defence Technoology International magazine outline the aims of the project as follows: "Within minutes of bursting into the atmosphere beyond the speed of sound – and dispatching that ominous sonic boom – a small squad of Marines could be on the ground and ready for action within 2 hours."
+Editors of the Defence Technology International magazine outline the aims of the project as follows: "Within minutes of bursting into the atmosphere beyond the speed of sound – and dispatching that ominous sonic boom – a small squad of Marines could be on the ground and ready for action within 2 hours."